ipinfo/ruby/README.md

 ## Contributing

+Setting up project:
+- Be sure to have **rvm** or **rbenv**
+- Be sure to have **bundler gem** installed.
+- `bundle install`
+- Check that your IDE/editor can handle [.editorconfig](http://editorconfig.org) file

+Running tests is easy:
+- `bundle exec rake`

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/ipinfo_io.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ipinfoio/ruby/.